starnowski/posmulten/configuration-parent/configuration-jar/src/main/resources/configuration-yaml-interpreter-readme.txt

 For more information please check https://github.com/starnowski/posmulten#setting-a-list-of-invalid-tenant-identifier-values.

-## Tables configuration
+[1m## Tables configuration[22m

-The tables property is an array of objects that each references to a single table.
+The [1mtables[22m property is an array of objects that each references to a single table.
 The table object ables to configure things like the RLS policy or the constraint that checks if the foreign key belongs to the same tenant as a current logged tenant.
 It is not mandatory to configure all tables.
 In some cases, there is no sense to create an entry for the table.
 For example, tables that are supposed to use by all tenants, like dictionary tables, do not need to have a configured RLS policy.

-Table object
+[1mTable object[22m

 | Property name |   Type    |   Required    |   Nullable    |   Description |
 |---------------|-----------|---------------|---------------|---------------|